Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 Some of the paths in this area can be a bit hair-raising with sudden drops and no rails in certain areas so it might get the adrenaline pumping!

-We don’t know a huge amount about the background of the area but we do know for sure it’s the sweetest spot to grab some peace and quiet.
-Here’s some pictures and maps to paint the picture a little more so.
+We don’t know a huge amount about the background of the area but we do know for sure it’s the sweetest spot to grab some peace.
+Here are some pictures and maps to paint the picture a little more so.

 LTL Student David – “Describing the route isn’t so easy.
 I was told directions by a previous student but gamely struggled.
 In the end I found my own way and I think I’d pass that advice over again.
 There really are a number of different routes to take so don’t feel tied to this one.
 There is probably a more direct route also”